Vyacheslav Naumenko: World War II collaboration

 During this period, Naumenko together with Pyotr Krasnov and Andrei Shkuro was one of the leaders of the Cossack "government-in-exile" created by Alfred Rosenberg.
-The Cossack "government-in-exile" was created in Berlin on 31 March 1944 headed by Krasnov who appointed Naumenko his "minister of war".
+The "government" was created in Berlin on 31 March 1944 headed by Krasnov who appointed Naumenko his "minister of war".
 When Krasnov was out of Berlin, Naumenko served as the acting director of the Main Directorate of Cossack Forces.
 Naumenko lived in Berlin from March 1944 onward, but in February 1945 left the threatened German capital as the Red Army had advanced to within 60 miles of Berlin.
 In 1945 Naumenko surrendered to the Americans rather than the British, which almost certainly saved his life as the Americans were less strict about repatriating Cossacks to the Soviet Union.
 Together with his son-in-law, the Don Cossack Nikolai Nazarenko, Naumenko surrendered to the Americans in Munich in April 1945.
 Krasnov and Shkuro surrendered to the British who repatriated them to the Soviets in May 1945.
 In 1947 both Krasnov and Shkuro were hanged in Moscow following their convictions on charges of war crimes.

 Second exile

-Naumenko settled in New York, where he published a two-volume book in 1962 and 1970 about the Repatriation of Cossacks entitled Velikoe Predatelstvo (The Great Betrayal).
+Naumenko settled in New York, where he published a two-volume book in 1962 and 1970 about the Repatriation of Cossacks entitled The Great Betrayal.
 He was greatly embittered against Britain for the 1945 repatriation, and the matter was something of an obsession for him.
 Naumenko spent much time during his second exile visiting Australia, which took in a substantial number of Cossack refugees after 1945.
 The Austrian-born American author Julius Epstein described Naumenko in the early 1970s as living in a modest house in New York together with his daughter and son-in-law Nazarenko.
 He assisted the historian Count Nikolai Tolstoy with his books Victims of Yalta and his controversial book The Minister and the Massacres.
 Naumenko spent his last days in a nursing home run by the Tolstoy Foundation in New York city, where he suffered from senility.
-The two volumes of Velikoe Predatelstvo were translated into English by the American novelist William Dritschilo under the title The Great Betrayal in 2015 and 2018.